Fear Street Part Three: 1666: Production

 On October 9, 2015, it was announced a film adaptation based on Stine's Fear Street book series was being developed by 20th Century Studios (then known as 20th Century Fox before its acquisition by Disney) and Chernin Entertainment.
 On February 13, 2017, Kyle Killen was hired to write the script for the film.
 In July, the project was announced as a trilogy, with Janiak set to direct and rewrite the scripts with her partner Phil Graziadei.
 The films would be set in different time periods and shot back-to-back, with the intention of releasing them one month apart.

 In March 2019, filming began on the first film in Atlanta and East Point, Georgia.
 Production also took place at Hard Labor Creek State Park in Rutledge in August 2019.
 Filming on the trilogy wrapped in September 2019.

+Music

 Release

 The first film of the trilogy was scheduled to be released theatrically in June 2020, but was pulled from the schedule because of the COVID-19 pandemic.
 In April 2020, Chernin Entertainment ended their distribution deal with 20th Century Studios and made a multi-year first-look deal with Netflix.
 By August 2020, Netflix had acquired the distribution rights to the Fear Street Trilogy with a mid-2021 release date strategy for all three movies.

 Fear Street Part Three: 1666 premiered at the Los Angeles State Historic Park on July 14, 2021.
 The first two films were released on July 2 and July 9, respectively, with the third film following on July 16, 2021.